 I recently read an article, published in June, that talked about the fact that business-to-consumer ecommerce turnover in the UK is expected to reach over 200 billion euros by the end of this year.
-Think about that for a minute, ecommerce in the UK is set to reach 200 billion euros in 2019!
+Think about that for a minute, ecommerce in the UK is set to reach 200 billion euros by the end of the year!
 That would mean an increase of 14.6 percent compared to the situation last year, when UK ecommerce was worth almost 175 billion euros.

 This number was disclosed by Ecommerce Foundation’s report about the United Kingdom.
 And while the share of the British population using the internet was at 95 percent during the last three years, for this year a share of 96 percent is expected.
 This means that millions of people are expected to generate these ecommerce sales which represents significant growth compared to the last couple of years.